sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

 - <b>Business Continuity</b>: The planning process for how businesses and their IT systems will react in the event of an outage.
 This planning will typically be for DR, but it could also include HA planning

 There are multiple capabilities in SQL Server that serve as part of an overall Availability strategy, including several that have new improvements in the latest version:
-- Database Backups
+- <b>Database Backups</b>
   - <a href="https://learn.microsoft.com/en-us/sql/relational-databases/integrated-acceleration/overview?view=sql-server-ver16">Intel QAT backup hardware offloading support</a>
   - T-SQL Snapshot Backup, <a href="https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-transact-sql-snapshot-backup?view=sql-server-ver16">adding Transact-SQL support for freezing and thawing I/O without requiring a VDI client</a>
   - <i>backupset</i> (Transact-SQL) improvements to add additional columns
   - <a href="https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/sql-server-backup-to-url-s3-compatible-object-storage?view=sql-server-ver16">Backup and restore to S3-compatible object storage</a>
-- Database and Database article Replication
+- <b>Database and Database article Replication</b>
   - "Last Writer Wins" conflict detection
-- Database Log Shipping
+- <b>Database Log Shipping</b>
-- Failover Clustering
+- <b>Failover Clustering</b>
-  - simplfied Failover Clustering setup for Virtual Machines
+  - Simplfied Failover Clustering setup for Virtual Machines
-- Always-On Availability Groups - <a href="https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/contained-availability-groups-overview?view=sql-server-ver16">Improvements in the latest version of SQL Server include</a>:
+- <b>Always-On Availability Groups</b> - <a href="https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/contained-availability-groups-overview?view=sql-server-ver16">Improvements in the latest version of SQL Server include</a>:
   - Up to five synchronous replicas	<a href="https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/secondary-replica-connection-redirection-always-on-availability-groups?view=sql-server-ver16">starting in SQL Server 2019 (15.x) increases the maximum number of synchronous replicas to 5, up from 3 in SQL Server 2017 (14.x)</a>.
 You can configure this group of five replicas to have automatic failover within the group.
 There is one primary replica, plus four synchronous secondary replicas
   - Secondary-to-primary replica connection redirection	allows client application connections to be directed to the primary replica regardless of the target server specified in the connection string
   - Create an <a href="https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/contained-availability-groups-overview?view=sql-server-ver16">Always On Contained Availability Group</a> that manages its own metadata objects (users, logins, permissions, SQL Agent jobs etc.) at the availability group level in addition to the instance level, and includes specialized contained system databases within the availability group